litstack/docs/prologue/sponsorware.md

 ### Packages

-To get access to the packages bladesmith and pages go to [store.litsatck.io](https://store.litsatck.io) and log in with your github account.
-You will then be shown a token which you can use together with your github username as composer credentials to install the packages.
+To get access to the packages bladesmith and pages you can send an email to `lennart.carbe@gmail.com`.
+Lennart will then send you an access token to install the private composer packages.